IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 This would give a compiler error, because `CollectibleTypeCustom.FOO` is of type `CollectibleTypeCustom`.
 And as we said earlier, the `EntityPlayer.AddCollectible` method needs to take in a type of `CollectibleType`, not `CollectibleTypeCustom`.
 They are completely different types.

-This problem makes it clear that we don't want to actually create a new type (which is what creating an enum will do).
+By now, hopefully it is clear that we do not want to actually create a new type (which is what making a new enum will do).
 Instead, what we really want to do is to create a new container that holds values of an existing type.
 So that's why the correct solution is to create a "pseudo-enum" object, like this:

 ```ts
 const CollectibleTypeCustom = {